 Now, fast forward to my stir-fry making at home.
 I don’t go quite as extreme to fried rice and flipping eggs, but have subbed in brown rice and these ramen noodles which have quickly become our favorite!
 When making ramen noodles, make sure that you always cook them according to package instructions.
 For instance, if you grab these millet and brown rice ramen noodles, make sure that you rinse them with cold water after cooking.
 It really does help them from becoming too mushy!

 Lastly, let’s get into the beef and broccoli part of this meal.
-Using thinly sliced flank steak is my favorite so far, but sirloin or ribeye would work as well!
-I think that flank steak has the perfect amount of fattiness and is very tender.
+Using thinly sliced flat iron steak is my favorite so far, but sirloin or ribeye would work as well!
+I think that flat iron steak has the perfect amount of fattiness and is very tender.
 It cooks up nicely!
-Fresh broccoli florets are also recommened for the ulitmate bite.
+Fresh broccoli florets are also recommended for the ultimate bite.
 If you use frozen broccoli florets, they could get mushy.
 As far as the teriyaki sauce, this one is hands down my go-to favorite.
 Not too salty and thickens nicely!

 Teriyaki Beef & Broccoli Noodle Bowls are perfect for a weeknight meal, date night or meal prep!
 I’ll eat leftovers of this meal any day!
 Plus, you can have dinner ready to go in around 30 minutes.
 That’s pretty hard to beat right there.

 Pro tip: ask your butcher to thinly slice the flank steak for you so that you have less prep and mess to take care of at home!